The Planted Pantry » Main Dishes » Vegan Vegetable Pot Pie

 • Olive oil or vegan butter – I think the vegan butter adds a fair amount of flavor, but olive oil works if you don’t have vegan butter on hand.

-• Flour – All-purpose flour is the key to making the vegetable filling nice and thick.
+• All-purpose flour – All-purpose flour is the key to making the vegetable filling nice and thick.
+Swap for cornstarch for gluten-free

 • Potatoes – I just really love Yukon gold potatoes.
 Russets or red potatoes would work just fine, but I would recommend boiling them for a few minutes before adding them to the rest of the vegetable mixture to ensure they soften completely.